 What Does a Conveyancer Do?

-A licensed conveyancer or solicitor will be responsible for taking care of the legal aspects of buying or selling a property, such as making the legal payments on your behalf.
+A licensed conveyancer or conveyancing solicitor will be responsible for taking care of the legal aspects of buying or selling a property.

 Their main responsibilities will include:

 - Giving you a breakdown of the costs involved.

-- Carrying out utility, local authority and property searches for the conveyancing process for buyers.
+- Carrying out drainage, local authority and property searches for the conveyancing process for buyers.

 - Raising and resolving queries between both sides.

-- Arranging and transferring payments and invoices for the transaction.
+- Arranging and transferring payments for the transaction.

 - Arranging the completion date.